SunPower/pvfactors/docs/sphinx/concepts/index.rst

 The main interface for building the 2D geometry of a PV array is currently the :py:class:`~pvfactors.geometry.pvarray.OrderedPVArray` class.
 It can be used for modeling both fixed tilt and single-axis tracker systems on a flat ground.
 Here are some details on the concepts behind the :py:class:`~pvfactors.geometry.pvarray.OrderedPVArray` class.

 .. note::
-   For more information on how the geometry sub-package is organized, the user can refer to :ref:`detailed geometry API <geometry_api>`.
+   For more information on how the geometry sub-package is organized, the user can refer to the :ref:`detailed geometry API <geometry_api>`.

 Understanding PV array 2D geometries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^